sleepy762/pquarry/README.md

 A readme file that explains the usage of each executable is available in the respective directory.

-To uninstall, simply run `sudo make uninstall`.
+To uninstall, run `sudo make uninstall`.